lcabrp/card_transactions_analysis/README.md

 Credit card fraud costs billions annually and affects millions of consumers.
 Understanding transaction patterns and identifying characteristics that distinguish fraudulent from legitimate transactions is crucial for financial institutions to protect customers and minimize losses.

 ### Key Findings
-Our analysis of 4.7 million transactions revealed several important patterns:
+Our analysis of 4.74 million transactions revealed several important patterns:

 **Fraud Detection Insights:**
 - Fraud rates vary significantly by time of day, with certain hours showing higher risk
-- Geographic distance between customer and merchant location serves as a fraud indicator
+- Analysis of customer-merchant distances shows no significant correlation with fraud occurrence
 - Specific transaction categories exhibit higher fraud rates than others
 - Weekend vs. weekday patterns show distinct fraud characteristics